Bicycling in Golden

 The Bike Park is volunteer built and maintained, and they ask that riders not ride when it’s muddy, or brake hard on the berms.
 For more information and to view a map, visit the Golden Bike Park page.

-Colorado Mountain Bike Association (COMBA) Beginner and Womens’ Rides
+Colorado Mountain Bike Association (COMBA) Organized Rides

 New to mountain biking?
 Join us for organized rides designed to introduce entry level riders to the sport of Mountain Biking.
 Learn trail etiquette, outdoor preparedness, riding skills and have fun!